President: Lance Morgan

 Sylvia A. Earle

-Dr. Earle, Explorer-in-residence at the National Geographic Society, is the world's most famous marine biologist and undersea explorer.
+Emeritus - Dr. Sylvia Earle, Explorer-in-residence at the National Geographic Society, is the world's most famous marine biologist and undersea explorer.
 She is the author of more than 125 scientific and popular publications, including a 1995 book Sea Change, has led more than 50 expeditions totaling more than 6,000 hours underwater, and holds the world depth record for solo diving.
 Born in New Jersey, she received her bachelor's from Florida State University, and her master's and doctorate degrees from Duke University.
 She served as the Chief Scientist of the National Oceanic and Atmospheric Administration from 1990-1992, has been awarded 12 honorary doctorates, and was named by Time magazine as its first "hero for the planet" in 1998.

 James C. Greenwood

-Emeritus - Mr. Greenwood is President and CEO of the Biotechnology Industry Organization (BIO) in Washington DC.
+Emeritus - James Greenwood is President and CEO of the Biotechnology Industry Organization (BIO) in Washington DC.
 He represented Pennsylvania's Eighth District in the US House of Representatives from 1993 through 2005.
-Before his election to Congress, Mr. Greenwood earned a B.A. in Sociology from Dickinson College and served in the Pennsylvania General Assembly and Senate.
+Before his election to Congress, Jim earned a B.A. in Sociology from Dickinson College and served in the Pennsylvania General Assembly and Senate.
 In 2000, he co-founded the bipartisan House Oceans Caucus to encourage efforts to explore and protect the oceans.
 He introduced the Deep Sea Coral Protection Act to protect vulnerable seafloor ecosystems against bottom trawling, and the OCEANS 21 Act to strengthen ocean and research and management in keeping with recommendations from the US Commission on Ocean Policy and Pew Oceans Commission.
 The National Marine Sanctuary Foundation awarded Congressman Greenwood the 2004 Leadership Award in recognition of his work to conserve and explore the oceans.

 Elliott A. Norse

-Founder - Dr. Norse has worked at the conservation science-policy interface for his entire career.
+Founder - Dr. Elliott A. Norse has worked at the conservation science-policy interface for his entire career.
 After earning his B.S. in Biology from Brooklyn College, he studied the ecology of blue crabs in the Caribbean and the tropical East Pacific during his doctoral years at University of Southern California and his postdoctoral fellowship years at University of Iowa.
 Starting in 1978 he worked at the US Environmental Protection Agency, White House Council on Environmental Quality (where he defined biological diversity as conservation’s overarching goal), Ecological Society of America, The Wilderness Society and Ocean Conservancy before founding Marine Conservation Institute in 1996.
-Dr. Norse’s 150+ publications include Global Marine Biological Diversity: A Strategy for Building Conservation into Decision Making (1993) and Marine Conservation Biology: The Science of Maintaining the Sea’s Biodiversity (2005).
+Elliott’s 150+ publications include Global Marine Biological Diversity: A Strategy for Building Conservation into Decision Making (1993) and Marine Conservation Biology: The Science of Maintaining the Sea’s Biodiversity (2005).
 He is a Pew Fellow in Marine Conservation, was President of the Society for Conservation Biology’s Marine Section, received the Nancy Foster Award for Habitat Conservation from the National Marine Fisheries Service, was named Brooklyn College 2008 Distinguished Alumnus and winner of the 2012 Chairman’s Medal from the Seattle Aquarium.